Skip to content

 How to use?

-If you are on a daily schedule and forget a dose, take it when you remember on the same day.
-Skip it if it is close to the next dose.
-Do not double up, since tadalafil stays in the body long enough that stacking doses increases side effects without reliably improving erection quality.
+If you are on a daily schedule and miss a dose, take it when you remember the same day.
+If it is close to the next dose, skip the missed one and return to your routine.
+Doubling up increases side effects without improving erections.

 How does it work?